Neto/CounterSnapAll/README.md

 Is the main app that takes care of the flask instance that publishes the webpage (.htm on /templates ; .css on /static) The favicon and the graphic must be hosted outside the .venv enviroment.
-I use tmux to keep flask hosting the page even after closing the terminal.
+Tmux was used to keep flask hosting the page even after closing the terminal.

     get_stats.py